solspace/craft-freeform/packages/plugin/src/Integrations/Captchas/ReCaptcha/README.md

 # Setup Guide

 This guide assumes you have a basic understanding of [reCAPTCHA](https://www.google.com/recaptcha/).
+This integration is compatible with the Enterprise API and the Classic legacy keys.

 ## Overview
 All **reCAPTCHA** offerings will be automatically loaded and handled by Freeform (when enabled for the form).
-The **reCAPTCHA v2 Checkbox** field will be automatically inserted above the Submit button(s).
+The **Challenge - Checkbox (v2)** field will be automatically inserted above the Submit button(s).

 If you're not already familiar, here's an overview of how each Captcha works:

-### reCAPTCHA v2 Checkbox
+### Challenge - Checkbox (v2)
 All users submitting your form must check off the reCAPTCHA checkbox, and in some cases, users will be presented the puzzle to solve to submit the form successfully.
 This is available in the _Lite_ and _Pro_ editions of Freeform.

-### reCAPTCHA v2 Invisible (Pro)
+### Challenge - Invisible (v2) (Lite/Pro only)
-Most users will not even know it's automatically validating them, but like the reCAPTCHA v2 Checkbox described above, some users will be presented a modal on the page with the puzzle to solve when they click the submit button.
+Most users will not even know it's automatically validating them, but like the _Challenge Checkbox (v2)_ described above, some users will be presented a modal on the page with the puzzle to solve when they click the submit button.

-### reCAPTCHA v3 (Pro)
+### Score Based (v3) (Lite/Pro only)
 Users are never presented any puzzle to solve, etc. Instead, users are automatically validated by Google based on a score assigned to them.
 You have control over that score threshold inside Freeform settings.
 We suggest starting with something like `0.5` and see how that goes (where a `0.0` score means that it's almost certain a bot and a `1.0` score means it's a user).
 If the user does not pass this threshold, the submission will follow the behavior you set out for it in the settings (send to spam folder / reject it entirely / show an error to the user, etc).
-The user has no ability to validate themselves like in **reCAPTCHA v2**.
+The user has no ability to validate themselves like in the **Challenge (v2)** reCAPTCHAs.

 ## Setup Instructions